mysticmanikk/mysticmanikk/README.md

 <!--
 **mysticmanikk/mysticmanikk**

-Here are some of th eprojects that I contributed to significantly:
+Here are some of the projects that I contributed to significantly:

 #CIS434 SE Projects: